vishnumuthu/vmvis/README.md

-Abstract<b/>
+Abstract<br/>
 The project is based on design of robotic framework with C++ as programming language.
-The application contains a <strong>server and client network</strong> connecting a robot and workstation.
+The application contains a **server and client network** connecting a robot and workstation.
 The server sends data to the connected clients like sensor parameters.
-The server section manages password for <strong>security access, camera display and serial communication for sensors.</strong> The client displays and monitors the data from the other end.
+The server section manages password for **security access, camera display and serial communication for sensors.** The client displays and monitors the data from the other end. <br/>

+For more detail visit: https://github.com/vishnumuthu/vmvis/tree/master/report